By Aaliyah Lannerd

 Her body was no longer her body

 Just a reminder of what you did to her body

 But her little black dress did not mean yes and it never will.

 If you are a victim to rape or sexual assault, you can call 1-800-656-HOPE (4673) for help.
 Remember that it is not your fault.

-Sixteen-year-old Aaliyah Lannerd joined We’Ced because of her passion for writing.
-She believes everyone has a powerful story and is inspired to become a great story-teller.
-In the future, she also hopes to get more involved in her community, and one day, attend UC, Berkeley.
+Two years ago, Sixteen-year-old Aaliyah Lannerd joined We’Ced as a youth reporter.
+Fueled by her love for writing, she believes every person has a powerful story and hopes to one day become a great story-teller.
+Among her interests is a strong inclination towards social justice issues, in particular, women’s rights and police brutality.
+Aaliyah is as passionate about activism as she is about journalism.
+In the future, she also hopes continue serving her community, and one day, attend UC, Berkeley.